status-im/help.status.im/docs/en/getting-started/add-a-contact-in-status.md

 === "Mobile"

-    To add someone to your contact list, you need their chat key, which is a representation of their Status profile.
-They can share it with you, so please refer them to [Share your Status profile][share-your-status-profile].

     1. Ask the person you want to add to your contacts to share their profile.
-    1. From the tab bar, tap :mobile-messages: Messages.
+    1. From the tab bar, tap :mobile-messages: **Messages**.
-    1. Tap :mobile-add: **Plus**.
-    1. Select :mobile-add-user: **Add a contact**.
+    1. Tap :mobile-add: **Plus** and select :mobile-add-user: **Add a contact**.
-    1. Paste the link to that person's profile into the field.
+    1. Paste the link to that person's profile into the field or tap :mobile-scan: to scan the QR code.
-    1. Tap :mobile-profile: **View profile**.
-    1. Tap :mobile-profile: **Send contact request**.
+    1. Tap :mobile-profile: **View profile** > :mobile-profile: **Send contact request**.
     1. In your introductory message, briefly explain who you are and why you want to add them to your contacts.
 This is the first message your contact sees from you.
     1. Tap **Send contact request**.

 === "Desktop"

-    To add someone to your contact list, you need their chat key, which is a representation of their Status profile.
-They can share it with you, so please refer them to [Share your Status profile][share-your-status-profile].

     1. Ask the person you want to add to your contacts to share their profile.
     1. From the navigation sidebar, click :desktop-chat: **Chat**.